pensjonatus/flash-fiction/blog/it-was-the-summer-of-love.md

 ---
-title: 'It Was the Summer of Love'
+title: It Was the Summer of Love
 date: '2014-03-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was not a date.